mabur/carma/docs/README.md

 # Introduction

-CARMA is a library with C ARray MAcros.
+CARMA is a header-only library with C ARray MAcros.

 It follows the tradition of C developers implementing their own utility functions to deal with arrays, since the C standard library is so bare bone.